 Hawaii Words and Phrases

-You might also hear bits and pieces of Hawaiian Pidgin, a multi-cultural slang that developed during Hawaii’s plantation era.
-Pidgin is not an official language — although it certainly can sound foreign at times!
+Hawaii also has a third unofficial language — Hawaiian Pidgin.
+Pidgin is a multi-cultural slang that developed during Hawaii’s plantation era.
 Pidgin phrases are commonly spoken among locals and are an interesting part of Maui’s culture.

 Here are just a few common Hawaiian and Pidgin words and phrases you might hear (or see in written form) while visiting Maui: